 Under these regulations Fermilab is required to provide the USEPA, State, and local officials with an annual accounting of hazardous, toxic, and extremely hazardous chemicals used or stored onsite in quantities greater than their respective reporting thresholds as defined in SARA Title III Section 313.
-Fermilab exceed the reporting threshold for 1,2,4, trimethylbenzene and copper in calendar year 2013, a Toxic Chemical Release Inventory (EPA Form R) will be submitted for these chemicals in July 2014.
+Fermilab had no chemicals that exceeded the reporting threshold in calendar year 2014.

-As required by Section 312 of SARA Title III, Fermilab submitted a Tier II Emergency and Hazardous Chemical Inventory (2013) to state and local emergency services and disaster agencies in February 2014.
+As required by Section 312 of SARA Title III, Fermilab will submit a Tier II Emergency and Hazardous Chemical Inventory (2014) to state and local emergency services and disaster agencies in February 2015.